nre-learning/nre-blog/content/post/2020-02-10-launching-nrelabs-io.md

 ## Greatly Improved Learner Experience

-We will be going into much greater detail in a future blog post, but I do want to take a second to call attention to something.
-The new experience for the learner is an absolute night and day improvement.
-I mean, it's not even close.
-Seriously, if you ever used the old site, go check out the new  lesson and you'll see what I mean.

 In the last few years, we've spent a lot of time thinking about how to make the actual learning experience within NRE Labs even more awesome, and I think this new version is a great step forward.
 We've made a few key improvements in this version:

 - Everything is **faster**.
 The old site worked fairly well, but only on really good internet connections.
 The new site uses much lighter-weight components, which makes the experience much snappier.